Khas people: Modern history in Nepal

 Until the 19th century, the Gorkhali referred to their country as Khas Desh (Khas country).
 As they annexed the various neighboring countries (such as Nepal or Newa of the Newar people) to the Gorkha kingdom, the terms such as Khas and Newar ceased to be used as the names of countries.
 The 1854 legal code (Muluki Ain), promulgated by the Nepali Prime Minister Jung Bahadur Rana, himself a Khas, no longer referred to Khas as a country, rather as a jāt (species or community) within the Gorkha kingdom.

-The Shah dynasty of the Gorkha Kingdom, as well as the succeeding Rana dynasty, spoke the Khas language (now called the Nepali language).
+The Shah dynasty of the Gorkha Kingdom, as well as the later prime-ministerial Rana dynasty, spoke the Khas language (now called the Nepali language).
 However, they claimed to be Rajputs of western Indian origin, rather than the native Khas Kshatriyas.
 Since outside Nepal, the Khas social status was seen as inferior to that of the Rajputs, the rulers started describing themselves as natives of the Hill country, rather than that of the Khas country.
 Most people, however, considered the terms Khas and Parbatiya (Pahari/Pahadi or Hill people) as synonymous.

 Jung Bahadur also re-labeled the Khas jāt as Chhetri in present-day Nepal.
 Originally, the Brahmin immigrants from the plains considered the Khas as low-caste because of the latter's neglect of high-caste taboos (such as alcohol abstinence).
 The upper-class Khas people commissioned the Bahun (Brahmin) priests to initiate them into the high-caste Chhetri order and adopted high-caste manners.
 Other Khas families who could not afford to (or did not care to) pay the Bahun priests also attempted to assume the Chhetri status but were not recognized as such by others.
 They are now called Matwali (alcohol-drinker Khas) Chhetris.
 Because of the adoption of the Chhetri identity, the term Khas is rapidly becoming obsolete.
 According to Dor Bahadur Bista (1991), "the Khas have vanished from the ethnographic map of Nepal".